“Latins are tenderly enthusiastic. In Brazil, they throw flowers at you. In Argentina, they throw themselves at you!”Marlene Dietrich

 Those gaucho boys have a lot to answer for.

-As well as popularising pato, the gauchos were historically the freemen of Argentina (and Uruguay) in the 1700s and 1800s, who rode horses and would catch all those many wandering cows.
-They would take their finds to the pulperias (taverns) and trade the cows for leather, alcohol, tobacco, salt and of course, mate.
+As well as popularising pato (see above), the gauchos were historically the freemen of Argentina (and Uruguay) in the 1700s and 1800s, who rode horses and would catch all those many wandering cows.
+They would take their finds to the pulperias (taverns) and trade the cows for leather, alcohol, tobacco, salt, and of course, some mate.

 Eventually, the method of herding cows was controlled, so gauchos had to then work at an estancia (cattle ranch) instead of roaming independently.